So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 If you created several pins for a single article, this is a great way to find out which design performed the best.

-Step 4: Delete or archive low-performing boards
+Step 4: Hide irrelevant, low-performing boards

 Step 5: Increase engagement with Tailwind Communities